wp-plugins/bad-behavior/README.txt

 === Bad Behavior ===
 Tags: comment,trackback,referrer,spam,robot,antispam
-Contributors: error, markjaquith, skeltoac
-Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_xclick&business=error%40ioerror%2eus&item_name=Bad%20Behavior%20%28From%20WordPress%20Page%29&no_shipping=1&cn=Comments%20about%20Bad%20Behavior&tax=0&currency_code=USD&bn=PP%2dDonationsBF&charset=UTF%2d8
+Contributors: error, markjaquith, Firas, skeltoac Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_xclick&business=error%40ioerror%2eus&item_name=Bad%20Behavior%20%28From%20WordPress%20Page%29&no_shipping=1&cn=Comments%20about%20Bad%20Behavior&tax=0&currency_code=USD&bn=PP%2dDonationsBF&charset=UTF%2d8
-Requires at least: 1.5
+Requires at least: 2.7
 Tested up to: 3.1.0
 Stable tag: 2.0.40

+Bad Behavior prevents spammers from ever delivering their junk, and in many cases, from ever reading your site in the first place.

+== Description ==

 Welcome to a whole new way of keeping your blog, forum, guestbook, wiki or content management system free of link spam.
 Bad Behavior is a PHP-based